ucu-cs/UCU_autotests/poc/asm_autotests/README.md

 The build process consists of three steps

 1. Assemble source code for `func.o` into an object file in an external directory specified in `FUNC_PATH`.
-This relies on the `makefule` in external directory
+This relies on the `makefile` in external directory
 2. Symlink this object file into a local `obj` dir, which itself is in `TEST_DIR`
 3. Compile the test program in `TEST_DIR` into a binary and link it with the object file `func.o`